 This may be caused by missing HFS+ driver, as all presently known recovery volumes have HFS+ filesystem.
-Another cause may be buggy firmware allocator, which can be worked around with AvoidHighAlloc UEFI quirk.

 6. Can I use this on Apple hardware or virtual machines?

 Sure, most relatively modern Mac models including MacPro5,1 and virtual machines are fully supported.
 Even though there are little to none specific details relevant to Mac hardware, some ongoing instructions can be found in acidanthera/bugtracker#377.